bernchh/med-reminder/README.md

 # Welcome to the med-reminder App!

-This project allows you to schedule and receive reminders on medication via SMS.
+This project allows you to schedule and receive reminders to take your medication via SMS.
 The app was developed for Twilio App Bootcamp and is written in Python using [Flask](http://flask.pocoo.org/) and [RQ](https://python-rq.org/).

 ## Setting Up